 A director should possess the highest personal and professional standards of integrity and ethical values.
-Each director must be committed to promoting and enhancing the value of the Company for its shareholders.
+Each director must be committed to promoting and enhancing the long-term value of the Company for its shareholders.
 Directors should possess mature and objective business judgment and expertise.
+Directors must be willing to devote sufficient time to carrying out their duties and responsibilities effectively and should be committed to serving on the Board for an extended period of time.
 The goal is to have a diverse Board representing various business experience and acumen in a variety of disciplines, with particular experience in those areas that are material and relevant to the Company's business activities.
+The Nominating, Environmental, Social and Governance Committee is responsible for identifying, evaluating and recommending qualified candidates to the Board for nomination or election.
+In selecting director candidates and nominees, the Nominating, Environmental, Social and Governance Committee shall consider all factors it deems appropriate, which may include such factors as diversity, including difference in viewpoints, background, education, gender, race or ethnicity, age, tenure on the Board (in connection with the consideration of the renomination of an existing director) and other individual qualifications and attributes.